elmahio/documentation/docs/managing-organisations-and-users.md

 To manage access, you will need to know about the concepts of **users** and **organizations**.

 A **user** represents a person wanting to access one or more logs.
-Each user has its login using username/password or a social provider of choice.
+Each user logs in using a username/password or a social provider of choice.
 A user can be added to one or more organizations.
 Each user has an access level within the organization as well as an access level on each log.
 The access level on the organization and the logs doesn't need to be the same.

 An **organization** is a collection of users and their roles inside the organization.
 You will typically only need a single organization, representing all of the users in your company needing to access one or more logs on elmah.io.
 Your elmah.io subscription is attached to your organization and everyone with administrator access to the organization will be able to manage the subscription.